 - Identify strengths and weaknesses in business models that apply to the sectors of the industry.

-Would you like to discuss 3D printing and how we can work together?
-Email me at email@example.com or go to the contact form.
+If you would like to discuss how to GROW your business, email me at firstname.lastname@example.org or go to the contact form.

 About Me and 3D Printing: